wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

     </div>

 10. After successfully testing, you can promote your automation to production by clicking the **Promote** button.
-11. In Production environments, you will be able to see automation metrics such as:
+11. In critical environments (Production), you will be able to see automation metrics such as:

     - **Error Rate**: Percentage of failed executions
     - **Average Duration**: Average time taken for executions